mth229/mth229.github.io/calculator.md

-Additionally, parentheses are also used to make "tuples", a concept we don't pursue here but that is important for programming with `julia`.
+Additionally, parentheses are also used to make "tuples", a concept we don't pursue here but that is important for programming with `Julia`.
 The point here is the context of how parentheses are used is important, though for the most part the usage is the same as their dual use in your calculus text.